JiuJitsuFinger/rsschool-cv/cv.md

 > "The more experienced the programmer, the more he realizes the scarcity of his knowledge and skills."

 _And I really want to reach the level where I realize how little I know, because now I know absolutely nothing._

+_Among my strengths, I can note practicality, loyalty and meticulousness.
+I usually don't do work just to get it done.
+I try to always do it right._

 **_My hobbies:_**